Shiva Lingam in Spatika with Filigree

-The pedestal, the cobra, and the mount are decorated with filigree.
-Fine wires are shaped into spiral forms, filled with small arched elements and assembled into continuous patterns.
-Colored stones are set into the filigree and formed into floral motifs.
+The pedestal and the crystal setting are decorated with filigree.
+Fine wires are bent into spiral forms, filled with small arched elements, and assembled into continuous patterns.
+Colored stones accentuate the ornament.
 Along the lower edge of the pedestal runs a continuous band of set stones.

 Shiva Lingam